vygr/ChrysaLisp/STATUS.md

 next `lisp` section !
 The repl return value is auto exported as `*result*`, this return value if not `:nil` is embedded in the document.

+Docs `file` section handler now takes optional start and end markers.
+Docs can now `snip` a small section of a file for inclusion.

 ------

 Remove the double macroexpand calls that `defun` and `defmethod` have been